JuliaDataScience/JuliaDataScience/contents/dataframes_missing.md

 """; process=without_caption_label)
 ```

-This is ther same `DataFrame` from @sec:dataframes but with some `missing` values added.
+This is the same `DataFrame` from @sec:dataframes but with some `missing` values added.

 ### `Missing` type {#sec:missing_type}